-Individuals can report emergencies occurring to the Weatherford College Police Department by calling (emergency 817-771-3535 or dial 911) of any situation that could potentially create an immediate threat to the health or safety of the Weatherford College community.
+Individuals can report emergencies occurring at all Weatherford College campuses by calling 911 or the Weatherford College Police Department can be reached by calling the main campus at 817-771-3535 or the Wise county campus at 940-627-2690 of any situation that could potentially create an immediate threat to the health or safety of the Weatherford College community.
 Weatherford College has developed a process to notify the campus community in cases of emergency.
 While it is impossible to predict every significant emergency or dangerous situation that may occur on campus, the following identified situations could include, but are not limited to: an active aggression on campus; a hostage/barricade situation; a riot; a suspicious package with confirmation of a device; a tornado; a fire/explosion; a suspicious death; structural damage to a Weatherford College owned or controlled facility; a biological threat (anthrax, etc.); significant flooding; a gas leak; and hazardous material spills.
-In the event of an emergency, Weatherford College will initiate and provide, without delay, immediate notifications to the appropriate segment(s) of the Weatherford College community upon the confirmation of a significant emergency or other dangerous situation (such as a serious crime, natural disaster, or a man-made emergency) posing an immediate threat to the health or safety of the students, employees and visitors via email, Coyote Alert, and/or Alertus.
-Students, faculty, staff, parents and visitors about immediate threats and provides instructions on what actions they should take in response.
+In the event of an emergency, Weatherford College will initiate and provide, without delay, immediate notifications to the appropriate segment(s) of the Weatherford College community upon the confirmation of a significant emergency or other dangerous situation (such as a serious crime, natural disaster, or a man-made emergency) posing an immediate threat to the health or safety of the students, employees and visitors via in person notification, email, Coyote Alert System, and/or the Alertus System and provide instructions on what actions they should take in response.

 Emergency Evacuation Procedures

-The Weatherford College Police Department, upon receipt of information concerning a possible major interruption of College operations, will immediately notify pertinent building directors, deans, department heads, and/or directors.
-Weatherford College Police Department, after analyzing the situation, may establish an on-site command post.
+The Weatherford College Police Department, upon receipt of information concerning a possible major interruption of college operations, will immediately notify pertinent building directors, deans, department heads, and/or directors.
+The Weatherford College Police Department, after analyzing the situation, may establish an on-site command post.

 Formal order to evacuate will be given by one of the following:

-College Police
+- College Police

+- President Office

+- Vice President/Associate Vice President

-Executive Dean of Student Services
+- > Executive Dean of Student Services

-Crisis Management Coordinator

-Building Director
+- Building Director

-Director of Physical Plant
+- Maintenance Director from CBRE

-Fire Department
+- > Fire Department